yiransheng/bcprocs/README.md

+# bcprocs

-# Buzaianu and Chen procedures for finding the best treatment among experimental Bernoulli populations
+R package for Buzaianu and Chen procedures for finding the best treatment among experimental Bernoulli populations.

 ## Reference